 2 teaspoons garlic granules/powder

-Toss dressing with shredded cabbage.
-After a few minutes, toss again.
-Cover and refrigerate for an hour, or until slaw is significantly reduced in volume.
+Toss dressing with shredded cabbage and carrots.
+Cover and refrigerate for at least a couple hours, or until slaw is significantly wilted (it’s even better the next day).
 Season with salt and pepper to taste.
-Toss well before serving.
+Toss again just before serving.

 Cabbage salads are great for meal prep because the sturdy, hearty cabbage, tossed with dressing, holds up really well in the fridge (it’s actually better the next day).